ADAM17

-A disintegrin and metalloprotease 17 (ADAM17), also called TACE (tumor necrosis factor-α-converting enzyme), is a 70-kDa enzyme that belongs to the ADAM protein family of disintegrins and metalloproteases.
+A disintegrin and metalloprotease 17 (ADAM17), also called TACE (tumor necrosis factor-α-converting enzyme), is a 70-kDa enzyme that belongs to the ADAM protein family of disintegrins and metalloproteases, activated by substrate presentation.

-Chemical characteristics
+Structure

 ADAM17 is an 824-amino acid polypeptide.

+ADAM17 has multidomain structure that includes a pro-domain, a metallo-protease domain, a disintegrin domain, a cysteine-rich domain, an EGF-like domain, a transmembrane domain, and a cytoplasmic tail.
+The metalloprotease domain is responsible for the enzyme's catalytic activity, cleaving membrane-bound proteins, including cytokines like TNF-alpha, to release their soluble forms.
+The disintegrin and cysteine-rich domains are implicated in cell adhesion and interaction with integrins, while the transmembrane domain anchors the protein in the membrane.
+The cytoplasmic tail is involved in intracellular signaling and protein-protein interactions.
+ADAM17's activity is tightly regulated through multiple mechanisms, including the removal of its pro-domain and interactions with regulatory proteins such as TIMPs (tissue inhibitors of metalloproteinases).

 Function

 ADAM17 is understood to be involved in the processing of tumor necrosis factor alpha (TNF-α) at the surface of the cell, and from within the intracellular membranes of the trans-Golgi network.
 This process, which is also known as 'shedding', involves the cleavage and release of a soluble ectodomain from membrane-bound pro-proteins (such as pro-TNF-α), and is of known physiological importance.
 ADAM17 was the first 'sheddase' to be identified, and is also understood to play a role in the release of a diverse variety of membrane-anchored cytokines, cell adhesion molecules, receptors, ligands, and enzymes.

 Cloning of the TNF-α gene revealed it to encode a 26 kDa type II transmembrane pro-polypeptide that becomes inserted into the cell membrane during its maturation.
 At the cell surface, pro-TNF-α is biologically active, and is able to induce immune responses via juxtacrine intercellular signaling.
 However, pro-TNF-α can undergo a proteolytic cleavage at its Ala76-Val77 amide bond, which releases a soluble 17kDa extracellular domain (ectodomain) from the pro-TNF-α molecule.
 This soluble ectodomain is the cytokine commonly known as TNF-α, which is of pivotal importance in paracrine signaling.
 This proteolytic liberation of soluble TNF-α is catalyzed by ADAM17.